-During 2018/19 there were no works and services commissioned from companies where members had an interest (2017/18 £4,836).
+During 2019/20 works and services to the value of £30 were commissioned from companies where members had an interest (2018/19 £0).
 Where contracts were entered into in prior years they were in full compliance with the Council's Standing Orders and Financial Regulations.
 In all instances, the grants were made with proper consideration of declarations of interest.
 The relevant Members did not take part in any discussion or decision relating to the grants.